Winnie’s Mini Rhubarb & Strawberry Pies

 - Preheat oven to 425°.
 Place tapioca in a small food processor or spice grinder; process until finely ground.

 - In a large saucepan, combine strawberries, rhubarb, sugar, orange zest, vanilla, salt, cinnamon, tapioca and, if desired, food coloring; bring to a boil.
-Reduce heat; simmer, covered, 15-20 minutes or until strawberries are tender, stirring occasionally.
+Reduce heat; simmer, covered, until strawberries are tender, stirring occasionally, 15-20 minutes.
 Transfer to a large bowl; cover and refrigerate overnight.

 - On a lightly floured surface, roll half of dough to an 18-in. circle.
 Cut 12 circles with a 4-in. biscuit cutter, rerolling scraps as necessary; press crust onto bottom and up sides of ungreased muffin cups.
 Cut 6 more circles with remaining crust.
 Spoon strawberry mixture into muffin cups.

-- Bake 12-15 minutes or until filling is bubbly and crust golden brown.
+- Bake until filling is bubbly and crust golden brown, 12-15 minutes.
 Cool in pan 5 minutes; remove to wire racks to cool.
 If desired, serve with whipped cream.

 Nutrition Facts1 mini pie: 207 calories, 10g fat (6g saturated fat), 27mg cholesterol, 171mg sodium, 27g carbohydrate (11g sugars, 1g fiber), 2g protein.